jballas/441_work/HW-8/readme.md

   Getting my CSS and html layout always takes longer than I expect, but once I had it, I got my first start to fade in and out.
 It doens't do this continuously though.
 I want the efffect to keep happening until the button is pushed.

+I can make a loop that will continue to made the star `fadeIn()` and `fadeOut()` for 5 times, and then it will `fadeToggle()` when you push the button.
+But that's not what I want.
+I want it to keep flickering, until you push the button.

   So, I'm going to try a while statement.

 The logic: The star is flickering while we wait, and then fades out when the button is pushed.